jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 💵 Free tier

-You can get started with the free tier in the matter of seconds and you will probably not outgrow it any time soon.
+You can get started with the free tier in a matter of seconds and you will probably not outgrow it any time soon.

 #### 📦 Application Delivery Network (ADN)